The library's quick guides provide additional information on how to document sources and incorporate in-text citations.

 Each guide instructs you how to format your research papers and how to cite sources you use to support your research.

-Note: Quick and Tech Guides can be found on the library's home page under Research Help.
+Note: Quick and Tech Guides with more guidance can be found on the library's home page under Research Help.

 Citation generators provide online forms to create a citation in various formats such as MLA, APA, Chicago, and more.
 The researcher types the bibliographic data into the form and the site generates a citation in the format requested.

 Some citation generators display the citation on the screen, but don't save the citation.
 Others sites offer some citation management services, such as saving your citations, and organizing files, folders, and citations as you perform your research.

 Remember!
 YOU are responsible for the accuracy of your citations.
 Citation Generators are convenient to use, but are rarely accurate.

 Free Citation Generators